 If the hedging instrument no longer meets the criteria for hedge accounting, or it expires or is sold, terminated, exercised, or the designation is revoked, then hedge accounting is discontinued prospectively.
 The cumulative gain or loss previously recognized in other comprehensive income and presented in unrealized gains or losses on cash flow hedges in equity remains there until the forecast transaction affects profit or loss.
 When the hedged item is a non-financial asset, the amount recognized in other comprehensive income is transferred to the carrying amount of the asset when the asset is recognized.
-If the forecast transaction is no longer expected to occur, then the balance in other comprehensive income is transferred to the cases, the amount recognized in other comprehensive income is transferred to the cases, the amount recognized in other comprehensive income is transferred to the cases, the amount recognized in other comprehensive income is transferred to the cases, the amount recognized in other comprehensive income is transferred to the cases, the amount recognized in other comprehensive income is transferred to the consolidated income statement in the same period that the hedged item affects profit or loss.
+If the forecast transaction is no longer expected to occur, then the balance in other comprehensive income is recognized immediately in profit or loss.
+In other cases, the amount recognized in other comprehensive income is transferred to the consolidated income statement in the same period that the hedged item affects profit or loss.